BeeyondCereal

 Instructions

-• Stir in vegetables and potatoes cook another 5 minutes.
+• Add vegetables.
+Stir in the carrots, celery, onion, and potatoes and cook for another 5 minutes.

 Notes